111 W. Montgomery Avenue

 Below is a list of Story articles that describe aspects of the African American experience throughout Montgomery County’s history, including research and information on enslavement, free black and post-Civil War communities, education, religion, and more.
 Click on the title of any article to view or download the PDF.

-NEW!
-July 2020: Volume 63, Number 1 of the Montgomery County Story, by Librarian/Archivist Sarah Hedlund, featuring the history of the two 1880 lynchings in Montgomery County: George Peck and John Diggs-Dorsey.
+At the Hand of Parties Unknown: The 1880 Lynchings in Montgomery County, by Librarian/Archivist Sarah Hedlund, featuring the history of the two 1880 lynchings in Montgomery County: George Peck and John Diggs-Dorsey.

 24-2 May 1981: